rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

         Things can get a little crazy with multiple elements within different formatting types!

-As long as you keep track of the magic four (4) spaces to separate these items, they will display logically and exactly the way you want them to.
+As long as you keep track of the magic four (4) spaces to indent and separate these items, they will display logically and exactly the way you want them to.
 Sometimes that is really important.

 You can even embed a table or block quote (quite literally any formatting item type) within another one.
 Here we have a numbered list, an admonition, a table and some block quote elements all bundled together: